CheesecakeTV/SwiftGUI-Docs/03 Advanced tutorials/Creating custom themes.md

 I got the ones used in SwiftGUI from [here](https://colorhunt.co).

 SwiftGUI has a theme-template for themes that only change 4 different colors.
-There are also a lot of pre-made themes from that template.
+Most of the provided themes are made from this template.

 Apply a four-colors-theme like this:
 ```py